Faith & Finance with Rob West

 In Jesus’ time, food security was uncertain, and people truly depended on God for their daily sustenance.
 Today, in a world of convenience and plenty, it’s easy to overlook the relevance of this prayer.

-But the essence of “daily bread” is timeless:- It guards us against the pride of self-sufficiency.
+But the essence of “daily bread” is timeless:

 In a culture that prizes wealth and possessions, praying for daily bread helps us resist the pull of materialism.
 Jesus warns against relying on earthly treasures and calls us to place our trust in Him instead.